local-ch/lhs/README.md

 ## Batch processing

-**Be carefull using methods for batch processing.
+**Be careful using methods for batch processing.
 They could result in a lot of HTTP requests!**

 `all` fetches all records from the backend by doing multiple requests if necessary.